#TeenMomOG Catelynn Lowell And Tyler Baltierra Face Marriage Drama

 “I guess what I need from you is to be more receptive about things,” he responds.
 “Do you, wholeheartedly, in your soul, believe that I am not going to leave you?
 How can I prove more that I’m not going to leave, you know?
 It’s crazy.”

-Catelynn Lowell and Tyler Baltierra began facing rumors of a possibly impending divorce last year after being seen struggling to cope with Lowell’s mental health issues during Teen Mom OG Season 6A.
+Catelynn Lowell and Tyler Baltierra began facing rumors of a possible impending divorce last year after being seen struggling to cope with Lowell’s mental health issues during Teen Mom OG Season 6A.
 As fans will recall, Lowell struggled with anxiety and depression after the birth of her second child, daughter Novalee Reign, and ultimately entered a treatment center in Arizona to cope with the issues.

 Although Baltierra supported Lowell completely in her efforts to take care of herself, their marriage faced strain as a result of Lowell’s absence and also due to the fact that their relationship with their first child’s adoptive parents had begun to face hardships.